Testing topological conjugacy of time series: Conjugacy testing methods

 Suppose that $Y$ is compact and that the trajectory of $y_1$ is dense in $Y$, i.e. the set $\cB_m$ becomes dense in $Y$ as $m\to \infty$.
-If $g$ is semi-conjugate to $f$ with $h$ as a semi-conjugacy map, then for every fixed $n$, $t$ and $k$
+If $g$ is semiconjugate to $f$ with $h$ as a semiconjugacy map, then for every fixed $n$, $t$ and $k$

 where $\cA_n:=\left\{a_i:=f^{i-1}(x_1)\mid i\in\{1,\ldots,n\}\right\}$, $x_1\in X$, is any time-series in $X$ of a length $n$.